“What is one of the greatest motivators of behavior on the planet?”

 “True success is overcoming the fear of being unsuccessful.”

 Perhaps you know the story of British singer Alice Fredenham.
-People first heard of her when she appeared on The Voice, a televised talent show in the UK.
+People first heard of her when she appeared on The Voice, a British talent show created by Dutch producer John de Mol.
+It’s based on the concept The Voice of Holland.
 When she came on, this “beauty therapist” was all bubbly, upbeat, and full of confidence.
 Even though her performance of The Lady Is a Tramp was solid, she didn’t impress any of the judges, and she was sent home.
 Her greatest fear had become a reality.

 But Alice didn’t give up.
 Two months later, she appeared on Britain’s Got Talent, but with a very different attitude.
 Take a look: